DanaPing/Python-Extended-Learning-Portfolio/README.md

 This is repository for extended learning portfolio assessment
 * 2. Add Comment
 * 3. Identify Error
-* 4. Read and visualise sales.csv
+* 4. Read and visualise sales.csv (Steps and Overall)